Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 Once you've clicked Update, the filter is complete.

 So how does it work?
 Well, basically, if the customer were to select 'no' when asked if they had a pet, nothing would change and they would continue to fill out the rest of the form.
-If they choose 'yes', however, the second question will magically appear below it.
+If they choose 'yes', however, then the second question magically appears below it.
 See below for an example:

 It's worth playing around a bit with the different options, as you could make the second question visible at first, and then disappear if a particular option is chosen by the customer.
 It really depends on what you're looking to do!

-On occasion, you may find that some of the items in your inventory require special customer details/instructions that other items don't.
-This is why we have created an option for item specific fields.
+On occasion, you may find that some of the items or products in your inventory require special customer details/instructions that other items or products don't.
+This is why we have created an option for item or product-specific fields.

-That field will now only appear during the checkout process when the item(s) is added to a booking.
-If no items are selected, the field will appear for all bookings as normal.
+That field now only appears during the checkout process when the item(s) or product(s) is added to a booking.
+If no items or products are selected, then the field appears for all bookings as normal.

-An item specific field can be recognized in your Booking Manager by the label seen above.
+An item or product-specific field can be recognized in your Booking Manager by the label seen above.